ejstover/twelvefsblog/src/content/blog/ff-ff-ff-ff-ff-ff.md

 pubDate: 2026-01-19
 ---

 I built this blog for the same reason I build most things in my lab: I wanted to try something new.
-It lives on GitHub and ships via GitHub Actions.
+It lives on GitHub and ships to GitHub Pages via GitHub Actions.

 ## Why “ff.ff.ff.ff.ff.ff”?